runely/jslogic-homey/README.txt

 - Month is (between|not between)
 - Check if weekday is equal to one of the given weekdays

+Triggers
+- Date and month becomes :: Triggers when the current date changes to the chosen date and month (00:00)

 Case sesitivty

 In the following conditions you can choose to use case sensitity or not: